crane-cloud/documentation/cranecloud/docs/projects/projects.md

 2. Click the red button that reads *Delete Project* and a modal appears.

-3. A  modal appears prompting you to go ahead and delete the project.
+3. A  modal appears prompting you to go ahead and delete the project, but the action is irreversible.

     ![](../img/deleteProject3.png)